Jack Rabinovitch remembered for changing Canada’s literary world

 And it changed the game.
 For starters, what began as a fairly intimate affair at the old Four Seasons Hotel ultimately transformed into a glitzy televised ceremony, complete with celebrity presenters and a red carpet.
 The prize also became a rallying point, of sorts, for the country’s literary community, said Louise Dennys, a long-time editor and publisher with Penguin Random House.
 “We were a scattered bunch, in many ways, before that, but he drew us together.
 He made something that was great fun that, at the same time, honoured the spirit of everything that we tried to do as book people ... and he did it in a way that was truly extraordinary, and has changed the literary world as a result.”

-Indeed, among the politicians and business leaders, academics and cultural figures in the pews were Scott Griffin, owner of House of Anansi Press and founder of the Griffin Poetry Prize, and Noreen Taylor, founder of the RBC Taylor Prize, two individuals who later embraced the same sort of literary philanthropy as Mr. Rabinovitch.
+Among the politicians and business leaders, academics and cultural figures in the pews were Scott Griffin, owner of House of Anansi Press and founder of the Griffin Poetry Prize, and Noreen Taylor, founder of the RBC Taylor Prize, two individuals who later embraced the same sort of literary philanthropy as Mr. Rabinovitch.

 “He really was a trailblazer in establishing a role for private philanthropy celebrating literature in this country,” said Ms. Taylor, who turned to Mr. Rabinovitch for advice when planning her own non-fiction prize in the late nineties.
 “Here was someone who said private philanthropy can make a major difference in celebration of literature.
 He definitely opened the door for what the RBC Taylor Prize finally did.”